iamnotrai/dgpu-toggle/README.md

 # dgpu-toggle
-Disable or Enable DGpu without go to Device Manager
+Disable or Enable dGpu without go to Device Manager

+#Installation
+Change the
+$gpuName = "NVIDIA GeForce RTX 3050 Laptop GPU" to
+$gpuName = "(gpu you are using now)"